BobCochran/ide-hardware/README.md

 In the example setup, it is also assumed you have a JeeNode V6 to act as the Arduino "programmer".
 Also, we assume you have a "JeeNode Flash Board" which has been assembled with headers, reset button, resistor and LED.
-Note that this JeeNode V6 must have already been programmed with the isp_flash.ino sketch so that it is prepared to act as a programmer device.
+It is worth repeating that this JeeNode V6 must have already been programmed with the isp_flash.ino sketch so that it is prepared to act as a programmer device.

 The Flash Board must be plugged into all 4 of the "Ports" of the JeeNode V6.